Xylemon/slackbuilds/README.md

 Mirrors - No mods or changes or even mine, just simple mirrors of official Slackware SlackBuilds since slpkg sadly doesn't support building from Slackware's repo.

+Other - Stuff that's finished, but isn't going on SBo, at least not anytime soon.

 SBo - SlackBuilds I'm currently managing on SlackBuilds.org

 WIP - Obviously work in progress and not on SlackBuilds.org (yet).
 Keep in mind, some of these may not even work!
 Just layout stuff if anything.